veronicaz41/eth-signer/README.md

 var decodedMetaTx = TxRelaySigner.decodeMetaTx(metaSignedRawTx)
 txRelay.getNonce(decodedMetaTx.claimedAddress).then(nonce => {
-  nonce = nonce.toString() // the nonce has to be a string var validMetaSig = TxRelaySigner.isMetaSignatureValid(txRelay.address, decodedMetaTx, nonce, simpleSigner.getAddress())
-  if (validMetaSig) {
+  nonce = nonce.toString() // the nonce has to be a string var validMetaSig = TxRelaySigner.isMetaSignatureValid(txRelay.address, decodedMetaTx, nonce) if (validMetaSig) {
     // send the tx
   }